jonatack/bitcoin-development/how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md

       ./configure BDB_LIBS="-L${BDB_PREFIX}/lib -ldb_cxx-4.8" BDB_CFLAGS="-I${BDB_PREFIX}/include" ...
 ```

-4. [Recommended] Compile from a tagged release branch instead of master, unless you really want to test the bleeding edge:
+4. Compile from a tagged release branch instead of master, unless you want to test the bleeding edge:
     - `git tag -n | sort -V` to see tags and descriptions ordered by most recent last
     - `git checkout <TAG>` to use a tagged release, for example: `git checkout v0.18.0rc2`